tiprankstipranks

 Sales & Marketing - Risk 1

-We recently began operating on-demand charter flights through our wholly-owned subsidiary, SWC, and such operations involve significant risk.
+We operate on-demand charter flights through our wholly-owned subsidiary, SWC, and such operations involve significant risk.

-In 2022 we formed a new subsidiary, SWC, which had its first revenue generating flight in May 2023.
+In 2022 we formed a new subsidiary, SWC, which had its first revenue generating charter flight in 2023.
 SWC offers on-demand charter service using CRJ200 aircraft in a 30 or less seat configuration under its own FAA operating certificate.
-As we grow operations, there may be significant risks, including that SWC may divert management's attention or the Company's resources from our core business and strategies and that the objectives of SWC may not materialize or may take longer to materialize than anticipated.
+As we grow operations, there may be significant risks, including that SWC may divert management's attention or the Company's resources from our core business and strategies and that the objectives of SWC may not materialize or may take longer to materialize than anticipated, including but not limited to SWC's pending application with the DOT to operate under commuter authority.

 Tech & Innovation